Pilot Wire LoRa Remote

-The Pilot Wire LoRa Remote is capable of generating 6 orders:
+The Pilot Wire LoRa Remote is capable of generating 6 commands:

-• Comfort (the radiator follow the thermostat order)
+• Comfort (the radiator follows the command from the thermostat)

-• Eco (the radiator maintains 3 or 4°C less than the thermostat order)
+• Eco (the radiator maintains 3 or 4°C less than the command from the thermostat)

-• Antifreeze (the radiator maintain a temperature in the room above 5°C)
+• Antifreeze (the radiator maintains a temperature in the room above 5°C)

 • Stop (the radiator does not heat)

-• -1°C (the radiator follows the thermostat order minus 1°C)
+• -1°C (the radiator follows the command from the thermostat minus 1°C)

-• -2°C (the radiator follows the thermostat order minus 2°C)
+• -2°C (the radiator follows the command from the thermostat minus 2°C)

-The pilot wire LoRa remote cannot be directly used to work as a relay.
-But it can be used in pair with a relay.
+The Pilot Wire LoRa Remote cannot be directly used to operate as a relay.
+But it can be used paired with a relay.

-The relay is connected following the schematic here below, in order to control On/Off different devices (hot water tank, lamp, street light, etc.).
+The relay is connected following the schematic below, in order to control various On/Off different devices (hot water tank, lamp, street light, etc.).

 The output signal will be used to control a relay that will be turned on if the command is the mains signal or off if there is no signal on the coil.
 The maximum current allowed will depend on the relay used.
-Moreover, a relay socket allows to put the relay inside an electrical panel.
+Moreover, a relay socket allows the relay to be placed inside an electrical panel.

-In order for the sensor to function correctly, it is better to limit the number of obstacles in order to avoid excessive attenuation of the radio wave.
+In order for the sensor to operate correctly, the number of obstacles should be limited in order to avoid excessive radio wave attenuation.

-It is strongly advised to not put the sensor right behind the radiator that it controls, a big metal piece can alterate the wireless signal quality.
+It is strongly advised not to put the sensor right behind the radiator that it controls, since a large piece of metal can alter the quality of the wireless signal.

-One led can be seen on the device.
-This led can have 3 different colors:
+One LED can be seen on the device.
+This LED can take 3 different colours:

-- Green: blinking until the association to a network is done.
+- Green: blinking until the association with a network is done.

 - Red: blinking when AMR is activated.

 An AMR (Magnetic Switch) is available in the Pilot Wire LoRa Remote.
-In order to activate it, a magnet has to be put really near the AMR Activation Zone.
+In order to activate it, a magnet has to be placed in close proximity to the AMR Activation Zone.

-When the AMR is activated, the red led blink really fast.
-This behavior allows the user to easily know when the AMR is activated.
+When the AMR is activated, the red LED blinks very fast.
+This behaviour allows the user to easily know when the AMR is activated.

-- It is possible to ask a ReAssociation procedure if no down frame is received by the sensor during a given periodicity (4 days by default) or if a given number (100 by default) or failure (no acquittement is received) are reached by sending an applicative frame to the sensor or by the IHM of the sensor.
+- A re-association procedure can be requested if no downlink frame is received by the sensor during a given periodicity (4 days by default) or if a given number (100 by default) is reached or in case of failure (no acknowledgement received) by sending an applicative frame to the sensor or via the sensor’s IHM.

 The sensor keeps the AppEUi and DevAddr configured, Confirmed/Unconfirmed configuration and all applicative configurations.
-On the other hand, LoRaWAN configuration (channel, datarate …) are lost.
+However, LoRaWAN configurations (channel, data rate…) are lost.

 - A factory reset is available on nke Watteco’s sensors.
-It deletes all the applicative settings saved in the flash memory (i.e.: the configured batches and reports will be deleted).
+It deletes all the applicative settings saved in the flash memory (i.e. configured batches and reports will be deleted).

 The sensor keeps the AppEUi and DevAddr configured.
-On the other hand, LoRaWAN configurations (channel, datarate …) and applicative configurations are lost.
+However, LoRaWAN configurations (channel, data rate…) and applicative configurations are lost.

-To reset the device, pass the magnet two quick passages and one long passage (more than 7 seconds) near the AMR, the orange led will blink 3 times.
-To complete the “Reset Factory”, the device needs to be rebooted.
+To reset the device, pass the magnet quickly twice then once for more than 7 seconds near the AMR, the orange LED will blink 3 times.
+To complete the “Factory Reset”, the device needs to be rebooted.

 The Pilot Wire LoRa Remote integrates the following clusters: